fg24davies/portfolio/week_2.md

 4. Review another person's code and give them meaningful feedback

 #### How will I achieve these goals? (include resources and strategies)
-1. Attend the Domain modelling workshop and use the extra resources
+1. By completing the afternoon weekly challenge in the pair programming sessions and the weekend challenge
-2.
+2. Attend the mocking workshop, use the practicals and skills workshops given for mocking in a pair program session
-3. Use the practicals and skills workshops given for mocking.
+3.
 4. Watch the video explaining what reviews are, attend the process workshop, use the [code review rubric](https://github.com/makersacademy/airport_challenge/blob/master/docs/review.md) for the weekeend code review.

 #### What is the evidence I have achieved the goals?

-1.
+1. [Oyster card weekly challenge]
-2.
+2. [Mocking practicals] and discussion with pair partner on Friday about mocking
 3.
-4.
+4. My first review of my partners weekend challenge

 ### Daily Goals